vimagh/learningAnalytics/README.md

-Data-Driven Decision-Making and Performance Enhancement in Educational Institutions Project Overview
+---Data-Driven Decision-Making and Performance Enhancement in Educational Institutions --Project Overview
 This project leverages the Open University Learning Analytics Dataset (OULAD) to predict student performance outcomes and enable proactive educational interventions.
 By integrating machine learning models with a Power BI Learning Analytics Dashboard, the study demonstrates how data-driven tools can identify at-risk students, monitor engagement, and provide actionable insights for educators and policymakers.

 Motivation